Divorce Recognized Legal Representation – Experienced & Understanding Services

 For a fault-based divorce, one spouse must prove that the other’s actions caused the breakdown of the marriage.
 Grounds for a fault-based divorce in Tennessee include:

-Proving fault can impact aspects of the divorce settlement, such as alimony and the division of marital assets.
+Proving fault can impact various aspects of the divorce settlement, including alimony and the division of marital assets.
 A Knoxville divorce lawyer can evaluate the specifics of your case and help you determine whether filing on fault-based grounds is appropriate.

-What are Common Legal Issues in a Divorce in Tennessee?
+What are the Common Legal Issues in a Divorce in Knoxville?

 Divorce is a multifaceted process that can be emotionally challenging and have a lasting impact on your financial and professional life.
 Making decisions under such strain can lead to errors in judgment, but having an experienced Knoxville divorce lawyer by your side can alleviate your stress.